These delectable, comforting Cheesy Chicken Enchildas made 4 college boys very happy!

 I knew some prime rib had been dropped off along with a couple lasagnas (I think the moms are spoiling these guys!).
 I decided to make a batch of Enchiladas de Polio y Queso or Cheesy Chicken Enchiladas…after all, Nick is a Spanish minor.
 Full of sauced up chicken and cheese, these were perfect for the ravenous teens.
 The unbaked enchiladas topped with a thick layer of shredded cheese convinced me to make a second batch for us at home.

-These chicken enchiladas aren’t much more difficult than those recipes using canned soup, but a heck of a lot better!
-Here are some tips to help you make a perfect Tex-Mex entree.
+This Chicken Enchiladas Casserole isn’t much more difficult than those recipes using canned soup, but a heck of a lot better!
+Here are some tips to help you make perfect Cheesy Chicken Enchiladas.

 - The shredded chicken can come from a rotisserie chicken, leftover chicken or freshly poached or roasted chicken from your kitchen.